andrew/ultimate-awesome/README.md

 - [awesome-search-engine-optimization](https://github.com/thospfuller/awesome-search-engine-optimization) - A curated list of backlink, social signal opportunities, link building strategies and tactics, along with educational opportunities to help improve search engine results and ranking.
 - [awesome-material-ui](https://github.com/nadunindunil/awesome-material-ui) - A curated list of Material-UI resources and related projects.
 The main idea is that everyone can contribute here, so we can have a central repository of informations about Material-UI that we keep up-to-date .
 - [awesome-adversarial-examples-dl](https://github.com/chbrian/awesome-adversarial-examples-dl) - A curated list of awesome resources for adversarial examples in deep learning.
+- [awesome-on-policy-distillation](https://github.com/chrisliu298/awesome-on-policy-distillation) - A curated collection of papers, technical reports, frameworks, and tools for on-policy distillation (OPD) of large language models.
 - [awesome-nativescript](https://github.com/deviantjs/awesome-nativescript) - A curated list of awesome {N} resources, libraries, tools and applications.
 - [awesome-it-communities-ua](https://github.com/grem11n/awesome-it-communities-ua) - Awesome Ukrainian IT Communities.
 - [awesome-jupyterlab-extension](https://github.com/Yogayu/awesome-jupyterlab-extension) - 😎 A curated list of awesome Jupyterlab extension projects. 🌠 Detailed introduction with images.